"In every community there is work to be done. In every nation, there are wounds to heal. In every heart there is the power to do it."

 Posting a Volunteer Opportunity

-To post a volunteer opportunity/recruit student volunteers, simply use Chrome or Firefox and complete this brief form: https://orgsync.com/100864/forms/188154.
+To post a volunteer opportunity/recruit student volunteers for needs at any point in the year, simply use Chrome or Firefox and complete this brief form: https://tinyurl.com/USFVolunteerRequest.

 USF Days of Service

 CHARGE: Grab Service By The Horns(10 a.m. – 12:45 p.m.)